open-mmlab/mmengine/docs/en/tutorials/runner.md

 <details>
 <summary>Can you state the exact type of each data item shown in the diagram?</summary>

 Unfortunately, this is not possible.
-Although we did heavy type annotations in MMEngine, Python is still a highly dynamic programming language, and deep learning as a data-centric system needs to be flexible enough to deal with a wide range of complex data source.
+Although we did heavy type annotations in MMEngine, Python is still a highly dynamic programming language, and deep learning as a data-centric system needs to be flexible enough to deal with a wide range of complex data sources.
 You always have full freedom to decide when you need (and sometimes must) break type conventions.
 Therefore, when you are customizing your module (e.g. `val_evaluator`), you need to make sure its input is compatible with upstream (e.g. `model`) output and its output can be parsed by downstream.
 MMEngine puts the flexibility of handling data in the hands of the user, and thus also requires the user to ensure compatibility of dataflow, which, in fact, is not that difficult once you get started.

 The uniformity of data formats has always been a problem in deep learning.
 We are trying to improve it in MMEngine in our own way.
 If you are interested, you can refer to [BaseDataset](../advanced_tutorials/basedataset.md) and [BaseDataElement](../advanced_tutorials/data_element.md) - but please note that they are mainly geared towards advanced users.